RoyCrivolotti/golang_cli_demo/README.md

 - Improve the styles of the messages being printed for them to be more readable
 - As hinted at in the third point of the [assumptions](#assumptions) section, consider handling a throttling error within the notifier itself
+- Create a spy for the `notifier`, which would finally allow me to test the `channels` implementation of the message processing (`ProcessMessagesChannel` method).